leongcv/LiveTiles-Custom-Tiles/FAQs Accordion/readme.md

 # LiveTiles Custom Tile: FAQs Accordion

-This is a custom tile to display list of FAQs in accordions.
+This is a custom tile to display a list of FAQ accordions.

 ![Screenshot of FAQs Accordion](/FAQs%20Accordion/screenshot-faqs-accordion.png)